gdenes355/flicker_metric_ted/README.md

 For example usage, please see the `demo` folder.

 ## Python implementation
 There is a Python reference implementation available in [reference_impl_py.ipynb](reference_impl_py.ipynb).
 This is a translation of the original Matlab code, and is expected to yield similar answers to the original Matlab implementation.
-Results in the paper are based on Matlab.
+The results in the paper are based on Matlab.

 ## Dataset
 This flicker stimuli dataset is reproduced from https://github.com/gdenes355/flicker_metric_hvei.
 Details on its collection can be found in the original paper (pre-print: https://www.cl.cam.ac.uk/~gd355/publications/hvei20_paper_comp.pdf).
-For completeness, we reproduce the dataset desciption here as well.
+For completeness, we reproduce the dataset description here as well.

 You can evaluate your own flicker model against our dataset if you would like to.
 The entire dataset is uploaded and can be found in `stimuli.mat`.
 Use Matlab (scipi.io.loadmat from Python) to open this.
 Fields: